wardragonsapi/wardragonsapiexample/readme.md

 Once you have a player's API Key, store it (you should not ask for it more than once).

+### Authenticating requests
+Once you have an app and a player's API Key, you can authenticate requests.
+In order to do so, you must provide the following headers:

+    X-WarDragons-APIKey: [key of player using your app]
+    X-WarDragons-Request-Timestamp: [timestamp of request, should be standard epoch in seconds]
+    X-WarDragons-Signature: [signature of request]

+The Signature will be defined as the base64 encoding of sha256 on

+    [your client secret] + ':' + [X-WarDragons-APIKey] + ':' + [X-WarDragons-Request-Timestamp]

 # Demo Application